SeungWanKim-981123/KokoaTalk_Clone_2023/README.md

 # KokoaTalk_Clone_2023

-Seungwan's Kokoa Talk clone coding
-CSS got so much better!
+HTML & CSS are so much fun!